mam-dev/awesome-tech-talks/README.md

 ### Cloud & Containers

  * [Project Calico & Istio: Application Connectivity at Scale﻿](https://youtu.be/r3lNEoitxps) [65 min, SRE NYC 2017] – Application connectivity at scale using a service mesh﻿.
 How *Project Calico* and *Istio* complement each other by covering common requirements in OSI layers 3 to 7.
-Shortly explains the challenges of managing services, their endpoints, and connecting them, and then shows how the components in the 2 projects help to master them, and where they are placed and play together,
+Shortly explains the challenges of managing services, their endpoints, and connecting them, and then shows how the components in the 2 projects help to master them, and where they are placed and play together.

 ## Tools